 Co-sleeping – when you sleep together in the same room, in the same bed or when the child sneaks in to cuddle during the night.
+Some also use the term bed-sharing for when you sleep in the same bed.
 This can be the best in the world for some, and a nightmare for others.
 There isn’t enough scientific evidence to claim co-sleeping better or worse than sleeping alone so it’s important to figure out what fits you the best.

 Benefits of co-sleeping

 There are many things to consider when co-sleeping in the same bed as a small child.

 - One of the advantages of co-sleeping with younger children is that you do not need to get too far away from bed to feed or comfort the child.
 This makes it easier for you to return to your sleep.

 But the child should not be placed between you and everyone in bed needs plenty of space

 - The children can experience comfort and an increased confidence in the surrounding world when co-sleeping with parents or siblings.